 Away-From-Reactor (AFR).
 An AFR is a 1) specifically licensed ISFSI whose associated support programs are not conducted under a 10 CFR Part 50 license, or 2) any generally licensed ISFSI where decommissioning and final survey activities related to reactor operations are completed and the only remaining operation conducted under the 10 CFR Part 50 license is the operation of the general licensed ISFSI.

-(IIP).
+Integrated Inspection Plan (IIP).
 An integrated inspection plan (IIP) is a document developed and approved by a regional branch chief for each new ISFSI site and for any site switching dry cask storage systems (see Section 05.06).
 The IIP provides supplemental guidance for planning and scheduling the numerous inspections and any technical reviews that are required before initial loading of spent fuel into the ISFSI.
 The IIP is intended to ensure that adequate resources are applied to perform the necessary inspections before initial loading of spent fuel into the ISFSI.

 Inspection Frequencies